std/time▲toc

 1.2.
 Time zones

-If calculating with timezones besides the UTC (tz-utcstd/time/calendar/tz-utc: timezone) and local timezone (tz-localstd/time/calendar/tz-local: () -> ndet timezone), one needs to use the std/time/timezone module to load the latest time zone information (load-timezones).
+If calculating with timezones besides the UTC (tz-utcstd/time/calendar/tz-utc: timezone) and local timezone (tz-localstd/time/calendar/tz-local: () -> ndet timezone), one needs to use the std/time/timezonestd/time/timezone module to load the latest time zone information (load-timezones).

 import std/time